v-gilbert/quantumbenchmarkzoo/content/the-zoo/terminology.md

 The term 'quantum supremacy' was introduced by J. Preskill in {% cite preskill2012quantum %}.
 It refers to the demonstration of a controllable quantum computer's ability to perform a computational task intractable for classical computers beyond a classical feasible regime.

+## Tomography

+Quantum state tomography aims to obtain a precise picture of a quantum state.
+It generally involves preparing the same quantum state multiple times and measuring it in different bases to reconstruct the density matrix corresponding to that state.
+Quantum state tomography has been further developed to characterize quantum operations (process tomography) and measurements (measurement tomography).
+Quantum state tomography generally requires an exponential amount of resources to precisely characterize a quantum state, making it hardly scalable for large systems.
+Other methods developed subsequently, which are less resource-intensive, have been designed to extract properties of quantum states with a polylogarithmic number of measurements.
+One can, for example, refer to shadow tomography and classical shadow protocols.

 <!-- Add definition on Random Special Unitary Group -->

 ## References